 - Physically touching another person, in a non-sexual manner.

 If/When you begin to feel uncomfortable, it is important you say something.
 This can be very difficult, especially if the person is your boss.
 Before making a report, it is a good idea to contact a sexual harassment lawyer to help guide you and give you advice on what to do.

 If you have made a complaint to the harasser or a superior, but the problem persists or worsens, you should immediately set up a consultation with counsel.
-The lawyers at Broderick Saleen Law are here to help make you aware of your rights and help you decide when and where to file a complaint.
+The lawyer at Broderick Law is here to help make you aware of your rights and help you decide when and where to file a complaint.